A Hubble constant estimation with dark standard sirens and galaxy cluster catalogues: Method

 with \mbox{$n^*=2.6^{+0.5}_{-0.4}\times 10^{-5}\,(h^{-1} \text{Mpc})^{-3}(10^{14}h^{-1}M_\odot)^{-1}$} and \\[0.2em] \mbox{$M^*=2.6^{+0.8}_{-0.6} \times 10^{14} \, h^{-1}M_\odot$}. \\[-0.8em]

-This function is integrated in the regions where we assume the catalogue to be empty, which varies for low redshifts, while it constitutes the full LOS-$z$ prior in the region beyond $z_{\text{cut}}$ where we assume the catalogue to be empty.
-The out-of-catalogue contribution becomes
+This function is integrated in the regions where we assume the catalogue to be empty.
+For low redshifts, the reach of the mass range is modelled by the galaxy cluster mass selection function $M(z)$, below which no clusters are detected.
+In the region beyond $z_{\text{cut}}$ where we assume the catalogue to be empty, mass prior constitutes the full LOS-$z$ prior, such that the out-of-catalogue contribution becomes

 The prior on the redshift is taken to be proportional to the differential comoving volume, $p(z)\propto dV_c(z)/dz$.
 The sky location prior $p(\Omega)$ is taken to be uniform in the sky.
 Finally, we choose a prior on $H_0$ uniform $\in [20,140]$ \kmsMpc.
 The cosmology, compact binary mass distribution and rate evolution models are described in further detail in App.~\ref{app: models}.
 For this study, we have fixed the CBC population parameters.
 The formalism in \cite{Gray:2023wgj} already allows for relaxing these assumptions towards a more realistic analysis in the future.